seeq12/angular-editable-text/README.md

 ```

 ## Configuration

-To use a different template for the "working.." that shows when a promise is waiting to be resolved, you can inject EditableTextHelperProvider to a config block as following (here I'm using a FontAwesome spinner instead):
+To use a different template when a promise is waiting to be resolved, you can inject EditableTextHelperProvider to a config block as following (here I'm using a FontAwesome spinner instead):
 ```
   .module('editableTextDemo', ['gg.editableText'])
     .config(function (EditableTextHelperProvider) {